Summary

 into your bundlers.
 For the full integration guide, please refer to the unplugin-typia

-documentation (opens in a new tab).
+documentation.
 Also, you can see the examples projects in unplugin-typia

 You can use any plugins with unplugin-typia